Kaziksobo/summarizer_web_app/README.md

 # summariser

-Note - not compatble with python 3.10
+Note - article scraper currently removed and transformer model is not working.

 ## Explanation